kretes/xPlore/README.md

 To run from scratch it requires a Google Cloud API Key that you need to provide.
 There is some free usage for this API that I've always relied on personally.
 See [Google API pricing](https://developers.google.com/maps/documentation/roads/usage-and-billing).

+## Beta-users support

+I would really love to see someone else running this code.
+I offer support to the first users as well as - I can use my GCP account to e.g. call GCP API and generate a file with road points, that's needed for it to work.

 ## Configuration

 The notebook contains the following cell with configuration, so that you can taylor it for your own need: